Here's where Hillary Clinton and Donald Trump stand on energy issues

 Clinton opposes Arctic drilling and has expressed scepticism for oil production off the southeastern Atlantic coast, according to CFR.

-Conversely, Trump’s “America First” energy plan will lift most restrictions on oil and gas companies and allow them to drill in the Arctic and the Gulf of Mexico.
+On the other hand, Trump’s “America First” energy plan will “lift restrictions” on oil and gas companies and allow them to drill in the Arctic and the Gulf of Mexico.

 Trump’s campaign said that he will revoke all policies that place “unwarranted restrictions” on new drilling zones, including in the Arctic and the Atlantic coast.
 Trump’s campaign also called Obama’s decision to close the Atlantic reserves to drilling a “job-killing” policy.

-Though Trump’s plan has few specifics, it’s safe to assume that this means he will open up a lot more land — and ocean — for drilling.
+Though Trump’s plan has few details, it’s safe to assume that this means he will open up a lot more land — and ocean — for drilling.

 Some experts think that’s a misguided policy.